fluxcd/flux/docs/references/fluxyaml-config-files.md

 `--git-path=.` (i.e., the top directory), because manifest generation will not look in subdirectories for a `.flux.yaml` file.

-### The `files` directive
+### The `scanForFiles` directive

-The `files` directive indicates that the target path should be treated as though it had _no_ `.flux.yaml` in effect.
+The `scanForFiles` directive indicates that the target path should be treated as though it had _no_ `.flux.yaml` in effect.
 In other words, fluxd will look for YAML files under the directory, and update manifests directly by rewriting the YAML files.

-Here's an example `.flux.yaml` with the `files` directive:
+Here's an example `.flux.yaml` with the `scanForFiles` directive:

 ```
 version: 1
-files: {}
+scanForFiles: {}
 ```

 (The `{}` is an empty map, which acts as a placeholder value).